crodriguez1a/ml-nano/lessons.md

 	- Note to not confuse K-nearest neighbors and K-means clustering.
 K-nearest neighbors is a classification algorithm, which is a subset of supervised learning.
 K-means is a clustering algorithm, which is a subset of unsupervised learning.
 	- Note to not confuse K-nearest neighbors and K-means clustering.
 K-nearest neighbors is a classification algorithm, which is a subset of supervised learning.
 K-means is a clustering algorithm, which is a subset of unsupervised learning.
 	- When evaluating how many components to include in PCA, what is a good rule of thumb for the total amount of variance to be captured by the kept components?
 80%

+# Deep Learning

+## Deep Neural Networks

+- DNNs can find a more complex line that separates data points as opposed to normal neural networks

+- **Non Linear Regression**

+	- Redefine perceptron algorithm to work with other shapes

+- **Error Function**
+	- Gradient Descent - shortest path to minimum error
+	- Many times a local minimum will help solve our problem
+	- Discrete vs Continuous Gradient Descent
+   		- Our error function cannot be discrete and should be continuous
+	 	- Aztec pyramid vs Mount Errorist

+- **Log-loss Error Function**

+	- Assigning penalties to misclassified points
+	- Misclassified points will add larger values to error sum
+	- Reducing error to minimum possible value
+	- Conditions to apply Gradient Descent
+		- error function should be differentiable
+		- error function should be continuous

+- **Discrete vs Continuous**

+	- Moving from discrete predictions to continuous
+	- Discrete answers are yes/no
+	- Continuous answers will be a number usually between 0 and 1
+		- probability is a function of the distance of the line
+		- Continuous predictions use sigmoid function whereas discrete predictions use step functions as its activation function
+		- Sigmoid function
+			- for large positive numbers will give values close to 1
+			- for large negative numbers will give values close to 0
+			- values close to 0 will give you values close 0.5

+- **Multi-Class Classification and Softmax**
+	- Dog, Cat, Bird
+	- Softmax is the equivalent of the sigmoid activation function
+	- Scaling class score using the exponential function to translage scores as probability
+- **One-Hot Encoding**
+	-  One variable for each of the classes set to a binary value
+- **Maximum Likelihood**
+	- We pick the model that gives the existing labels the highest probability
+	- probablity of i = yhat = signmoid (wx+b)
+	- calculates the product of the probababilities for all classes
+	- Maximize probability
+- **Maximizing Probabilities**
+	- Minimizing Error
+	- Convert products into sums with log `log(ab) = log(a) + log(b)`
+- **Cross-Entropy 1**
+	- Sum of the natural log of each probability
+	- take the negative of logarithm of the probabilities or cross-entropy
+	- pair each logarithm with the point where it came from, we get error
+	- Minimizing cross entropy
+	- cross-entropy is the connection between probability and error
+- **Cross-Entropy 2**
+	- High likelihood means small cross-entropy
+	- Small likelihood means large cross-entropy
+	- cross-entropy tells us when two vectors are similar or different
+- **Multi-Class Cross Entropy**
+	- negative of the summation of y - n and J - m
+- **Logistic Regression**
+	- multi-class, we use cross entropy
+	- binary, we use error function
+- **Gradient Descent**
+	- Error function is a function of the weights
+	- Gradient is the vector formed by the derivatives of the function
+	- If a point is well classified, we will get a small gradient.
+And if it's poorly classified, the gradient will be quite large.
+- **Logistic Regression Algorithm**
+	- Similar to Perceptorn algorithm
+	- assigns weights to individual points to pull the line closer to those points
+- **Pre-Lab: Gradient Descent**
+	-
+- **Notebook: Gradient Descent**